WRITING STYLE: 2/5

 Although virtual reality’s novelty died with Jonny Quest, Cline’s recycles it to create an environment that is refreshingly new, scoring full marks for plot and premise.
 Sadly, the pluses end there.

 The writing has no punch and is so pedestrian that, despite the impressive plot, it’s hard to be hooked.
 Every game is explained in excruciating detail.
 I suspect that Cline was trying to reach out to non-gaming readers but, as someone who hasn’t played a single game mentioned in the book save for Pac-Man, I found the long-winded descriptions tiresome.

 There was also a rash of superfluous ’80s pop-culture references – pointless name-dropping which almost never bore any significance to the story.
-I wish Cline had instead focused on building his story because this book had so much potential to be something amazing.
-Instead, it comes across as an off-key “these are a few of my favorite things”.
+I wish Cline had instead focused on building his story because “Ready Player One” had so much potential to be something amazing.
+Instead, it comes across as an off-key “these are a few of my favourite things”.

-Because the pace is so slow, it takes much endurance to plow through, and the intervals between the quests are agonizing.
+Because the pace is so slow, it takes much endurance to plough through, and the intervals between the quests are agonising.
 Regardless of how much you might love sci-fi or videogames, unless you have a connection with the ’80s, skip this – it is more infuriating than enthralling.